Roboy/anthropomorphic-dexterous-robotic-hand/README.md

 ## Current challenges & scope for the future work:
 The prototype 1 was only a test prototype for Roboy and the prototype 2 is more compact with a better design in comparison to the prototype 1.
-To make the robotic hand adaptable to the Roboy 2.0 hand-arm system and being preciser, the following points will be considered:
+To make the robotic hand adaptable to the Roboy 2.0 hand-arm system, the following points were considered:

-The design should look more human like.
+        The design have to look more human like.
-The new tendon routing should help to increase the precision of the fingers.
+        The new tendon routing have to support the precision of the fingers.
-Since the space for the motors is limited, the new robotic hand should have a resonable degree of fredom.
+        Since the space for the motors is limited, the new robotic hand should have a reasonable degree of freedom.
-A mathematical model to simulate the tendon driven hand.
+        A Simulation of a mathematical model for the tendon driven hand have to be created.
-Another servo motor (with more power) has to be selected to increase the gripping force of the hand.
+        Another servo motor (with more power) has to be selected in order to increase the gripping force of the hand.
         To control the wrist a sensor system is necessary (sensor angle measurement).

 ### Prototype 1
 The prototype 1 was developed independently from Roboy to test the design of five tendon driven fingers with the servo system driven by 25 motors.